 :22F::CAOP//BUYA

-SR 2002 have introduced the following enhancement to support the 2 events method:
+The following enhancements support the 2 events method in the MT564 message:

-Add the existing qualifier (TRDP) for “Rights Trading Period” in the existing period field 69a in sequence E and E1 in MT 564.
+Addition of the existing qualifier (TRDP) for “Rights Trading Period” in the existing period field 69a in sequence E1 in MT 564.

-Add a usage rule explaining that the ISIN of the rights and the Rights trading period should be defined either in sequence C or in sequence E but not in both.

-Add the following conditional rule: If the corporate action event is a rights distribution, it is not allowed to use sequence C.

-Add qualifier ADEX to sequence E and E1 and a usage rule on usage for rights.
+Addition of qualifier ADEX to sequence E1

 Additional decisions:

+The ISIN of the rights and the Rights trading period should be defined either in sequence C or in sequence E but not in both.

+If the corporate action event is a rights distribution, it is not allowed to use sequence C.

+In a Rights distribution event (RHDI) , do not repeat all the options that have to appear only in the Rights Exercise event (EXRI).

 Agreed that LAPS should be used as potentially a different tax treatment from NOAC.